 - 20% of boys receive explicit messages & images

-According to the Swedish study, teens are more likely to become cyber bullies victims because of their physical appearance.
-It means that gender does not differentiate to become a victim of cyber bullying.
-The study has further added that people belong to the lower-income class, LGBTQ, and obsessed with the digital world are more likely to become the victim of online predators.
+According to the Swedish study, teens are more likely to become cyberbullying victims because of their physical appearance.
+It means that gender does not differentiate in becoming a victim of cyberbullying.
+The study has further added that people belonging to the lower-income class, LGBTQ, and obsessed with the digital world are more likely to become the victim of online predators.

 Solution: